Ceasarjulius/Ceasarjulius/README.md

 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me instagram profile ceasarj.r
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: a normal man with huge expectations
+- ⚡ Fun fact: The first commit on GitHub was made by its co-founder Tom Preston-Werner on October 19, 2007.
+It simply read: "Initial commit."

 <!---
 Ceasarjulius/Ceasarjulius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.